PioneersHub/conference/docs/guidelines/pretalx.md

 These guidelines will help you set up the Call for Proposals (CfP) using Pretalx with best practices to help you get the most out of your CfP.

-The guidelines are based upon experice made with a team of:
+The guidelines are based upon experience made with a team of:

 - 2-3 program chairs
 - 10 committe members
 - 30-50 reviewers

+Pretalx is actively being developed and provides [documentation](https://docs.pretalx.org/user/) on it's own.
+While this documentation does not describe all functionality it should be consulted if something in this document is outdated and not longer working.

 ## Creating the Event